Georgia Prenuptial and Postnuptial Agreements

-Many people have misconceptions about what a prenuptial agreement (sometimes called an antenuptial agreement) is for.
+Many people have misconceptions about what a prenuptial agreement (sometimes called prenup) is for.
 Most often, prenuptial agreements are meant to protect the interests of existing children or partners in family businesses.

 You do not need to be a Hollywood celebrity or millionaire banker in order to benefit from a prenup.
 Many people who are entering a second marriage, who have children from previous relationships, or who have family properties find them helpful.
 Often it is very positive for everyone to understand their rights and obligations clearly from the very beginning.

 Understanding Prenuptial & Postnuptial Agreements